atlassian/smith/README.md

 * Graph of dependencies is defined explicitly.
 * It uses polling and blocks while waiting for the resource to become READY.
 * The goal of Smith is to manage Custom Resources and Service Catalog objects.
 App Controller cannot manage them as of this writing (?).
+* Smith has very advanced support for Service Catalog objects.

 ### On [Helm](https://helm.sh/)
 Helm is a package manager for Kubernetes.
 Smith operates on a lower level, even though it can be used by a human,